theiconic/php-ga-measurement-protocol/README.md

 ## License

-THE ICONIC Database Fixtures is released under the MIT License.
+THE ICONIC Google Analytics Measurement Protocol library for PHP is released under the MIT License.